O'Carolan Heritage Park

-The O'Carolan Heritage Park, in Keadue Village County Roscommon, features a specially commissioned work by sculptor Fred Conlon, modeled on the famous harpist Turlough O'Carolan's harp.
+The O'Carolan Heritage Park, in Keadue village, County Roscommon, features a specially commissioned work by sculptor Fred Conlon, modelled on the famous harpist Turlough O'Carolan's harp.

 Keadue is a village in County Roscommon, close to the Leitrim and Sligo borders.
 The O'Carolan Heritage Park, in the centre of Keadue Village, was opened in 1993.
-Coming from 'ceideah', meaning a low lying hill, Keadue is situated at the foot of the Arigna Mountains, surrounded by lakes and mountains.
+Coming from the Irish 'ceideah', meaning 'low-lying hill', Keadue is situated at the foot of the Arigna Mountains, surrounded by lakes and mountains.

 The village prides itself on being a beautiful, scenic area that showcases all that the west of Ireland has to offer.
-Keadue has the distinction of being the overall winner of the Irish Tidy Towns Competitions two times and has also won numerous other tidy towns awards within the county.
+Keadue has the distinction of being the overall winner of the Irish Tidy Towns competitions two times and has also won numerous other tidy towns-style awards within the county.